rtomrud/eslint-config-pretty-strict/README.md

 > Formatting is a computer's job.—Kent Beck

-This config enables [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) so that ESLint reports the errors detected by Prettier and lets you fix them with its `--fix` option.
+This config enables [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) so that ESLint reports the formatting problems detected by Prettier and lets you fix them with its `--fix` option.
 That way you don't have to worry about running both ESLint _and_ Prettier, you only have to run ESLint and it will handle both linting and formatting.

 The rules of this config are set up not to conflict with Prettier in any way.

+## Configuring ESLint with your own rules

+> What if I don't agree with some rule?

+ESLint allows [granularly configuring](https://eslint.org/docs/user-guide/configuring) any setting.
+You can [configure it on a per-folder basis](https://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy), [extend configs](https://eslint.org/docs/user-guide/configuring#extending-configuration-files), and specify [parsers](https://eslint.org/docs/user-guide/configuring#specifying-parser-options), [environments](https://eslint.org/docs/user-guide/configuring#specifying-environments) or [rules](https://eslint.org/docs/user-guide/configuring#configuring-rules).

+You may want to [disable a rule with in-line comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) when there is a legitimate use case for code reported by the linter.

 ## License